urt30plus/urt-server/README.md

 The `/game/servers` directory contains the various game servers.

-`base434` - This is the base official install, directory is read-only.
+`/game/UrbanTerror43` - This is the base official install, directory is read-only.

 _IMPORTANT_: do not add/modify files in this directory.
 Put configs and maps in the other specific server directories.
 Also, game logs will be stored in the server specific directories.

 `scrim` - Scrim server

-`gungame_d3mod` - Gun Game d3 mod server

 `main` - Main `|30+| urt-30plus.org` server